sax/iterative-soa/talk.md

 * Exponential growth means the line is different today vs tomorrow
 * Problems **always** crop up before your regression leads you to predict

+---

+# Decisions

+* Without change, the site will stop working
+* How to solve the problem without entire engineering dept grinding to a halt
+  * 10 engineers at the time

+---

+# Step 1: Isolate Data

+---

+# Remove ActiveRecord relations

+[code comparison with relations and without]

+* Each change is deployable
+* Tests!

+---

+# Pretend it's in a different database

+[database.yml]
+[establish_connection in model]

+* Uses the same database as everything else
+* Helpful to deploy this at this point
+* Watch out for database connection count

+---

+# Switch to using a different database

+* Create a read-only database replica
+* Switch site to maintenance mode
+* Push new database.yml
+* Promote replica to be a master
+* Restart unicorns
+* Bring up site
+* Sometime later -> remove unused tables

+---

+# Step 2: Isolate the interface

+---

+# How many ways are you accessing the table?

+* What is your long term growth?
+* What are your long term goals?

+---

+# What does success mean at the database layer?

+* Is one database enough?
+* Horizontal sharding?

+---

+# How would you shard your data if you could shard your data?

+* Wanelo == Saves
+* Saves are viewed by:
+  * User
+  * Product

+---

+# Refactor to create an API

+[controller calling where on model]
+[change to class method on model]

+---

+# Refactor to reduce the API

+* Remove redundancy
+* Add tests
+  * You will break things very soon!

+---

+# Every step can be deployed

+---

+# Step 3: Extract database adapter into a client library

+---

+# Finders move into a module

+*